lorenzomartino86/todolist/README.md

 #### Web App Usage
 In order to do a manual test of APIs we can import Postman collection stored under folder *postman/todolist.postman_collection.json*.

 The web app can be reached at the address http://localhost:8080/todolist.
-We can Login
+We can Login via specific form:

   ![alt text](img/login.png)